devpunks/snuggsi/README.md

   </a>

 <p align=center>
-  <strong align="center">All you need is a browser and basic knowledge of HTML &amp; Javascript to be productive!</strong>
+  <strong align=center>All you need is a browser and basic knowledge of HTML &amp; Javascript to be productive!</strong>

 <p align=center>
   "Performance is the art of avoiding work" - #FreeJewelry 💍 💎